Design process: Deliver

 The mauri of the pouwhenua is represented in the light that is activated when a person triggers the pressure plate.
 The energy released from a person standing on the pressure plate simulates how the pouwhenua may be triggered by seismic forces in a real event.
 It becomes a metaphor for understanding the relationship between an earthquake and tsunami or Rūaumoko - red light and Tangaroa - blue light.
 The energy of Rūaumoko lights up the bottom half of the pou (see Figure 43).
 While an animation of blue light (see Figures 44 and 45), cycle through three times indicating that a tsunami wave can inundate and recede multiple times.
 Instead of using icons that represent earthquakes and tsunami I have explored the idea of textures lattice = earthquake and wavy lines = tsunami.

 This research shifts away from the design of a traditional pouwhenua by adding a digital element of light and interactivity.
 Tangata whenua can interact and visualise the energy and mauri of our atua, which brings a new meaning to the narratives embed in pouwhenua.
 The aim of the design is to entice people to interact with the narrative of the pou, to raise awareness and enhance conversation around tsunami risk.
 This pouwhenua is a passive communication reminder that is specifically connected to the whenua of Tūranganui-a-Kiwa.
-The behaviour the pouwhenua inhibits a response to the earthquake as a warning for tsunami.
+The behaviour the pouwhenua embeds a response to the earthquake as a warning for tsunami.
 At the moment the pouwhenua comments on the narratives of cultural memory that are embedded in the whenua.